BitPoet/PoetSaml2/README.md

 php-saml is released under its own license.
 See file [php-saml/LICENSE](https://github.com/BitPoet/PoetSaml2/php-saml/LICENSE) for details.

+xmlseclib is released under its own license.
+See file [xmlseclib/LICENSE](https://github.com/robrichards/xmlseclibs) for details.

 ## Credits

 Big kudos to OneLogin for php-saml and to Sixto Martin as its maintainer.